 Colorado Commercial Tenant CAM Audit Rights [2026 Guide]

 TL;DR: Colorado's 6-year SOL under C.R.S. § 13-80-103.5 lets tenants recover overcharges back to 2020.
 Denver mixed-use buildings frequently misapply management fee bases, and resort retail leases often misclassify snow removal capital equipment as operating expenses.
-Run a CAMAudit scan before your dispute window closes.
+A worked example below shows a $10,070 recovery for a single Denver restaurant tenant.

 Colorado's six-year statute of limitations for written contract actions gives commercial tenants a strong lookback window.
-The state has no dedicated commercial CAM statute, leaving contract law and lease terms as the governing framework.
+No dedicated commercial CAM statute exists, leaving contract law and lease terms as the governing framework.
 Denver's fast-growing office and mixed-use market and Colorado's unique resort retail segment create distinct CAM billing patterns, including inflated snow removal costs, management fee overcharges in mixed-use buildings, and capital improvements billed as operating expenses during the state's significant commercial development cycle.

 Colorado has no statute specifically governing commercial tenant CAM disputes.
-The Colorado Warranty of Habitability (C.R.S. § 38-12-501) and residential landlord-tenant protections are inapplicable to commercial leases.
+Both the Colorado Warranty of Habitability (C.R.S. § 38-12-501) and residential landlord-tenant protections are inapplicable to commercial leases.
 Commercial leases in Colorado are governed by general contract law, and Colorado courts enforce lease terms as written.

 Colorado applies the plain meaning rule to unambiguous contract terms and considers extrinsic evidence when language is ambiguous.
 Because most commercial lease forms used in Colorado are landlord-drafted, genuine ambiguities in CAM definitions, exclusion lists, or audit rights clauses can be construed in the tenant's favor.